-Enjoy free shipping on most orders - Due to a massive influx of orders expect 2-3 weeks for orders to ship - Bulk discounts applied at checkout
+Enjoy free shipping on most orders - Bulk discounts applied in cart

 Advantages and Disadvantages of using Tree Tubes